 Textreme is a text replacement program for Microsoft Windows systems that takes standard automated text editing features to the next level.

 The majority of text editors for Windows ship with basic text editing and replacement options.
-Use search and replace, and a handful of other features to edit text semi-automatically.
+You may use search and replace functionality , and a handful of other features to edit text semi-automatically.